A quick DIY Christmas gift for your loved ones: a crochet lid cover tutorial to decorate a jar for Christmas cookies.

 Fix the applications with some stitch point and then wrap the plastic lid with the circle you just finished.

-With the end of the thread left long, make some passages between one stitch and the other of the last round, pulling slightly, so as to tighten the stitches and lock the plastic cover inside it.
+With the end of the thread left long, make some passages between one stitch and the other of the last round, pulling slightly to tighten the stitches and lock the plastic cover inside it.

 Make a name tag and your gift is ready!